 I honestly get excited whenever I see the Insightly interface on my screen.
-There’s just something about a visually-enticing software that gets me every time.
+There’s just something about this visually-enticing software that gets me every time.

 14. Halo Service Desk

 We use Halo Service Desk as our CRM tool of choice.
 It is a cloud or on-premise CRM solution which we use within our organization.
 Halo Service Desk has helped us improve our customer service by giving us a 360 view of our customers so we have full traceability from the first point of contact.

 We can track all points of communication, from the trial sign-up to invoices and sales history which has saved us countless hours and many headaches.

 There are many integrations available such as Slack and Xero, which has helped us reduce our manual data entry with auto-syncing and means we don’t have to spend time switching between apps.
 Overall, it’s a really intuitive and fast system that has been easy for all our teams to use.

 Mimiran is a CRM for people who hate “selling”, which seems like an oxymoron, but most CRM systems are built for sales teams, not people who spend most of their time serving clients.
 These traditional systems are powerful but complicated, requiring extensive configuration and integration to unleash their full potential.